 Part 1: Create the Custom Operation

-Inside AccessAlly > Custom Operations there’s a Subscription action option that allows you to add payment credits (to skip payments) and display a button inside your site or trigger these actions to take place from inside your CRM system.
+Inside AccessAlly > Settings > Custom Operations there’s a Subscription action option that allows you to add payment credits (to skip payments) and display a button inside your site or trigger these actions to take place from inside your CRM system.

 Part 2: Link it to a second custom operation.